'Small Scale Raiding Force'

-Part of Combined Operations the men of the SSRF were trained in Commando style combat together with aspects of seamanship in the use of small craft such as Dory's.
-Formed at Fareham they recruited from units such as the SOE and the SBS, included foreign nationals, and were often supported by some Commandos, in particular individuals from No.12 Commando.
+The Small Scale Raiding Force (also known as 62 Commando) were trained in Commando style combat together with aspects of seamanship in the use of small craft such as Dory's.
+Formed at Fareham and commanded by Major Gus March-Phillips, DSO, MBE, until he was killed during a raid in France in September,1942.
+They based themselves at Anderson Manor, Dorset, and recruited from units such as the SOE and the SBS, included foreign nationals, and were often supported by Commandos, in particular individuals from No.12 Commando.
 Their primary role was small raids along the Channel coastline of occupied France.
+Officers included Major John Geoffrey Appleyard DSO, MC, and Captain's Peter Kemp DSO and Graham Hayes MC

 2/3rd Sep-42 Operation Dryad.
 Raid on Alderney - 8 raiders to the rocks beneath the lighthouse.
 When they returned later they had the enemy's code books and seven prisoners - the lighthouse keepers, radio operators and guards.